felippenardi/ATinyPieceOfVim/issue-25/advanced-math.md

 mathematic expressions and is already built-in
 Linux and Mac.

-This is the same thing as running
+It is the same thing as running
 `echo "1+1" | bc` in your terminal.

 Hope your learned something new.